Have you ever considered building a stack of tools to learn languages?

 Maybe you've collected resources to master another language; books, courses, and language exchange buddies.
 But what if you could follow a few simple principles and master a language by just having fun with a few technical tools?
 Say goodbye to your textbooks!

-One aim of Think Stack Club is to map out a tool stack for learning.
+One aim of this blog is to map out a tool stack for learning.
 No matter if we use a piece of hardware or software, we can use technology to learn more in a shorter time frame.

 This year, my number one personal goal is to become proficient in Italian.
 In this case, proficient means B2 or conversationally fluent.
 To reach that goal I'll spend about 700 hours reading and listening to Italian content.
 No classes, no textbooks, no studying at all.
 I aim to acquire Italian by having fun.